 Do I need my physician’s approval for treatment?

 In order for any insurance to pay for services it must be prescribed by your treating physician or chiropractor.
 As part of your healthcare team, we will keep your physician apprised of all evaluations, treatment plans, and continued progress when requested.

 What does my doctor have to write on the prescription?

 The prescription has to indicate the diagnosis, diagnostic (ICD-10) code, and treatment requested.
 The diagnosis and codes have to be a condition for which massage is indicated.
-We have a simple prescription form that your physician can complete in under a minute to simplify the process.

 What if the insurance does not pay after treatment has been provided?